Bun (hairstyle)

 A bun is a type of hairstyle in which the hair is pulled back from the face, twisted or plaited, and wrapped in a circular coil around itself, typically on top or back of the head or just above the neck.
-A bun can be secured with a hair tie, barrette, bobby pins, one or more hair sticks, a hairnet, or a pen or pencil.
+A bun can be secured with a hair tie, barrette, bobby pins, one or more hair sticks, or a hairnet.
 Hair may also be wrapped around a piece called a "rat".
-Alternatively, hair bun inserts, or sometimes rolled up socks, may also be used to create donut-shaped buns.
-Buns may be tightly gathered, or loose and more informal.
+Various hair bun inserts may be used to create donut-shaped buns.